 The whole mixture shouldn't take more than 10 minutes to make on the stove, often a few minutes less than that.

-If you don't have a thermometer, use the spoon test.
-Coat the back of a wooden spoon.
-Run your finger through the mixture.
-If the curd holds the line, then it is properly thickened.
-If it does not, you should cook the curd for another minute or two until it does.
+If you don't have a thermometer, you can use the spoon test to check whether the curd is thickened correctly.
+To do this, coat the back of a wooden spoon with the mixture and run your finger through it.
+If the curd holds the line, it means it is thickened correctly.
+However, if it does not, continue to cook the curd for another minute or two until it thickens properly.

-You might feel at this point that it isn't the correct thickness of lemon curd, but rest assured, it will thicken much more as it cools in the next 24 hours.
-But your best bet for making sure the curd is properly thickened is to probe the temperature as instructed above.
+While it is hot, the lemon curd will still be thin.
+You might feel at this point that it isn't the correct thickness, but rest assured, it will thicken much more as it cools in the next 24 hours.
+Your best bet for making sure the curd is thickened correctly is to probe the temperature as instructed above.

 Troubleshooting Lemon Curd

-When I say this recipe is easy, I truly mean this recipe is easy.
+When I say this recipe is easy, I truly mean it.
 But that doesn't mean there aren't a few things that can trip people up.

 The most common reason this may have occurred is that the curd wasn't cooked long enough.
 The egg yolks must reach a temperature between 170ºF and 180ºF in order for the yolks to change their structure and for the curd to thicken.
-See the section above for more tips on making sure the lemon curd is properly thickened.
 Also, be aware that the lemon curd continues to thicken as it cools.
 Warm curd will be much thinner than the cooled final product.

 This likely means that the egg yolks cooked too much.
 This can happen for two reasons.
 Either the mixture wasn't constantly stirred and the egg yolks got cooked on the bottom of the pot.
 Or, the entire mixture was cooked too much and reached close to the boiling point.
 You can try to strain it out, but it might have an eggy aftertaste.